Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Preliminaries

 \subsection{Robust Domains of Uniform Attraction}

-In order to relate robust domains of attraction to Zubov's equation, a uniform version of the maximal robust domain of attraction $\mathcal{R}$ is presented in \cite{grune2015}.
+In order to relate robust domains of attraction to a Zubov type equation, a uniform version of the maximal robust domain of attraction is presented in \cite{grune2015}.
 In this subsection we introduce the maximal robust domain of uniform attraction.